Glossary term

 open battery passport

-A Minespider-defined battery-passport approach centered on interoperability, flexible deployment, and reduced lock-in.
+A Minespider-defined battery-passport approach centered on interoperability, deployment flexibility, and reduced lock-in, not a formal EU legal term.

 What does open battery passport mean?

 Open Battery Passport is not a formal EU or GBA term.
-It is a Minespider-defined framing for a battery-passport offering that emphasizes interoperability, deployment flexibility, and a more open operating model than a single closed vendor approach.
+It is a Minespider-defined framing for a battery-passport offering that emphasizes interoperability, deployment flexibility, and a more open operating model than a single closed platform.

 Official definitions by source